EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 Authorization: BEARER eyJ0eXAiOiJKV1QiLCJhbGci..zaEhOOXcifQ
 ```

-The holder can later use the acceptance_token to request the credential once it's ready for issuance.
+The user can later use the acceptance_token to request the credential once it's ready for issuance.

 ## 3.11 Issuer Authorization Verification